 Considering the Table 4, the distribution of LFPR by age group and by gender depicts high male participation compared to female in all age groups.
-The highest overall participation rate is reported from age group (45-49).
-The age group (30-34) reports the highest male participation , while age group (45-49) reports the highest female participation.
+The highest rate for male was reported from age group 30-34 years (96.7%), while that of females was reported from the age group of 40-44 years (50.5%).